Syeed-MD-Talha/TalentIQ-Desktop/README.md

 - `results.png`
 - `settings.png`

-Tips:

-- Use PNG format for UI screenshots
-- Try to capture the app at a clean, readable size
-- Replace the example files with your own real screenshots before publishing

-## Provider Setup Notes

-### OpenAI / Groq / Gemini / DeepSeek / OpenRouter

-- Add your API key in `Settings`
-- Choose the model you want
-- Use `Load Models` when supported

-### Ollama Cloud

-- Use your Ollama Cloud API key
-- Keep the base endpoint pointed at `https://ollama.com` unless you are using a different hosted compatible endpoint
-- Load models from the app, then choose one

-### Custom Endpoint

-Use this when you have your own OpenAI-compatible API server or an internal gateway.

-## Export Format

-The CSV export currently includes only:

-- `name`
-- `email`

-This keeps the export simple for recruiter follow-up workflows.

-## Notes

-- The app expects resumes in PDF format.
-- CV preview opens the file with the operating system's default PDF viewer.
-- Different providers may return different quality of screening results depending on the prompt and model.

-## Scripts
+## Available Scripts

-- `npm run dev` - start the Vite frontend
+- `npm run dev` starts the Vite frontend
-- `npm run build` - build the frontend
+- `npm run build` builds the frontend
-- `npm run preview` - preview the built frontend
+- `npm run preview` previews the built frontend
-- `npm run tauri dev` - run the desktop app in development
+- `npm run tauri dev` runs the desktop app in development
-- `npm run tauri build` - create a production desktop build
+- `npm run tauri build` creates a production desktop build

-## Recommended Git Workflow
+## Publishing to GitHub

-If you want to publish this project to GitHub:
+If this project is not yet connected to a Git repository:

 ```bash
 git init